 There’s an outdated belief that you have to be totally anonymous and hide your prepping from everyone.

-There’s a few historical reasons for this that we dig deeper into the full article on why you should share your prepping with your friends and recruit them to join your prepper group.
+We dig deeper into the historical reasons for this in our article on why you should share your prepping with your friends and recruit them to join your prepper group.
 Some of the main reasons are social stigma and “operational security.”
 Basically, you don’t want random starving people showing up at your doorstep in a crisis.

-But we include it as part of the Sane Prepper Framework because the thinking has evolved and it influences many of our decisions.
+But we include some amount of “operational security” as part of the Sane Prepper Framework because the thinking has evolved and it influences many of our decisions.

 On the other hand, there are many examples where there is strength in numbers.
 Even if you ignore the selfless “love thy neighbor” social good aspect of prepping and are thinking purely selfishly (which is OK!), you benefit from bringing more people into your inner circle.